-Now that you've containerized your diffusion model application using Docker, the next significant step is ensuring it can effectively access and utilize the specialized hardware it needs, specifically GPUs.
-Standard Docker containers are isolated from the host's hardware devices by default, including GPUs.
-This isolation is generally a security and portability feature, but for computationally intensive tasks like diffusion model inference, direct access to GPU acceleration is essential for performance.
+Containerizing a diffusion model application using Docker is a primary step in its deployment.
+Following this, a main consideration is ensuring the application can effectively access and utilize specialized hardware, specifically GPUs.
+By default, standard Docker containers are isolated from the host's hardware devices, including GPUs.
+While this isolation provides security and portability, direct access to GPU acceleration is essential for the performance of computationally intensive tasks such as diffusion model inference.

 To enable containers to use NVIDIA GPUs, you need a mechanism to bridge the gap between the container's isolated environment and the host system's NVIDIA drivers and hardware.
 This is precisely the role of the NVIDIA Container Toolkit.